indiefan/creator-feeds/README.md

 ```

 # Local Development
-To start the server locally, first install the requirements (preferably in a virtualenv) with `pip install requirements.txt` then run the startup script _from the app directory_ (running it from elsewhere would require incompatible modulization with the docker deployment method).
+To start the server locally, first install the requirements (preferably in a virtualenv) with `pip install requirements.txt` then run the startup script _from the app directory_ (running it from elsewhere would require modulization that's incompatible with the docker deployment method).

 `cd app && ./startup`

 The app should now be accessible e.g.

 `http://localhost:8000/creator/Ian_Cohen` and
 `http://localhost:8000/feed/Ian_Cohen.rss.xml`